trollfot/dolmen.app.authentication/src/dolmen/app/authentication/README.txt

 -------------------

 The cookie credentials plugin extracts the credentials from cookies.
-This plugin is based on ... 's work (`` ``).
+This plugin is based on Philipp von Weitershausen's work (``wc.cookiecredentials``).
 It has been reimplemented to avoid the use of the ``zope.app`` packages and allow more flexibility in the changes, in the long run.

 This plugin provides capabilities to::